 The Connection Between Teen Behavioral Issues And Addiction

 The relationship between teen mental health and substance abuse is clear.
-One study that analyzed 10,000 adolescents and teenagers with a mental health disorder found that two-thirds of them developed an Alcohol Use Disorder (AUD) or a Substance Use Disorder (SUD).
+One study that analyzed 10,000 adolescents and teenagers with a mental health disorder found that two-thirds of them developed an alcohol use disorder (AUD) or a substance use disorder (SUD).
 According to the Centers for Disease Control and Prevention (CDC), 14% of students reportedly misused prescription medication and 15% have used illicit drugs.
 The effects of exploring substances in high school can follow a teen into their adult life.
 If a teen doesn’t receive treatment for substance abuse or mental health conditions, they can struggle with teen and adult addiction.

-Teens can discover harmful chemicals as a seemingly quick fix for stress, anxiety, and other behavioral issues.
+Teens can discover harmful chemicals as a seemingly quick fix for stress and other behavioral issues.
 Teens facing behavioral issues can unsurprisingly become chemically dependent.
 The good news is that teens struggling with behavioral problems can seek the help of a therapist and tackle underlying issues needing attention.
 The bad news is that, if left untreated, teens can continue to seek out drugs and alcohol to help soothe difficult emotions or mental health problems.

 Behavioral issues that are due to untreated mental health disorders can lead to teen drug use, which can develop into adult drug use.
 A 2016 survey noted that half of all youths with mental health disorders will end up battling addiction if left untreated.
 If teens do not seek treatment for difficult emotions like depression or anxiety, they risk worsening mental health that can be the motive for more behavioral problems, self-image issues, and poor coping skills.